-Get a taste for Gippsland's best on a food and wine trail across the region's west, south and east.
+Get a taste for Gippsland's best food and wine, on a trail across the region's west, south and east.
 Discover cafes, restaurants, cellar doors and breweries serving up award-winning cool-climate wines, mouth-watering farm-fresh cheeses, small batch craft beers and gins, and menus packed with the best regional produce.
-Bring a basket – you'll want to take these flavours home.
+Bring a basket and an empty esky.
+You'll want to take these flavours home with you.

 Get off to a great start at the gateway to the Gippsland wine region, Cannibal Creek Winery at Tynong North.
 Sample award-winning chardonnay, sauvignon blanc and pinot noir matched with French fare at the cellar door and restaurant.

 In Warragul, get a taste for fine regional food with a class at String+Salt cooking school for a hands-on Gippsland culinary experience.